andrewvaughan/template-core/.github/CONTRIBUTING.md

 Contributors **must** create a [Primary Commit Message](#commit-message-conventions) with their commits to ensure the project's automation, changelog, and developer community stay in tact.

-When a Contributor has completed their work and are ready for submission, they **must** open a [Pull Request][pull-requests] to the [`main`][branch-main] Branch to undergo automated integration tests and to start a Code Review process from the appropriate Project Maintainers.
+When a Contributor has completed their work and is ready for submission, they **must** open a [Pull Request][pull-requests] to the [`main`][branch-main] Branch to undergo automated integration tests and to start a Code Review process from the appropriate Code Owners.

 After the Pull Request opens, a Project Maintainer changes the Issue label and status to `Code Review`.